kaem-e/ForestBlue-Xcode/README.md

 # ForestBlue Xcode

- Port of [olkinn's](https://github.com/olkinn) [ForestBlue](https://github.com/olkinn/forest-blue-iTerm) theme for ITerm2 with a few tweaks
+ Port of [olkinn's](https://github.com/olkinn) [ForestBlue](https://github.com/olkinn/forest-blue-iTerm) theme from ITerm2 for Xcode with a few tweaks

 Note : The theme uses a few nonstandard fonts (namely MonoLisa and Inconsolata) so either replace them yourself or download them.
 Inconsolata is free however MonoLisa isnt (id recommend smth like SF Mono, Monoid or Fira Mono as theyre all great options owever you'll need to mess with some settings to get them to look right)